doegox/Oscar/README.md

 ## TI99/4A

-Extracted data look like:
+Databar reuses the Cassette tape *records* format (see [here](http://www.unige.ch/medecine/nouspikel/ti99/cassette.htm#Cassette%20tape%20format)):

 ```
 ff <64 bytes> cc0000000000000000
 ```
-with `cc` being a kind of checksum byte.
+with `cc` being a checksum byte equal to the sum of the 64 bytes.

 Data extraction: use `post_ti994a.sh`